microsoft/windows-ai-studio-templates/README.md

  - Create VS Code workspace

 When the model is downloaded, you can launch the project from Windows AI Studio.
+You can now fine-tune and test the model by following the instructions from Readme page in the project folder.

 ### RAG Project